JetBrains-Research/KEEPs/KEEP.md

 #### ...OrThrow / ...OrNull

-> TODO: discuss: What is the issue with only `orNull` version and !! usage?
-To agree on this requires for better understanding on expected conversions of errors to exceptions.

 It's quite common to encounter functions that describe part of their effects for error cases in their names.
 A typical example could be functions `maxOf` from the standard library ([code](https://github.com/JetBrains/kotlin/blob/0938b46726b9c6938df309098316ce741815bb55/libraries/stdlib/common/src/generated/_Arrays.kt#L14700)) where many of them are duplicated to have `maxOfOrNull` counterpart in case of empty collections.

-> TODO: discuss: What was behind "It's quite common to encounter functions that describe part of their effects for error cases in their names."?
-Only orNull, orThrow?
-Or something more complex?
->
-> Next is written assuming that it is only about orNull and orThrow.

 Both of them are useful in different cases.
 - When you are considering the case of an empty collection as an expected case,